baresi687/development-platforms-ca/README.md

 Docker is designed in general for hosting applications that run on the command line.
 Although there are ways to run a graphical interface inside a Docker container, performance may become cumbersome.

+#### Container performance
+Although containers use less resources than Virtual machines, performance will not equal bare-metal.

 ## Comparison

 Compare the product to other products in the same category, if applicable.